National Childhood Vaccine Injury Act of 1986

 - the U.S. Court of Federal Claims (the Court).

 The law preserved the right for vaccine injured persons to bring a lawsuit in the court system if federal compensation is denied or is not sufficient.
-By 2010, the U.S. Court of Claims had awarded over $2 billion dollars to vaccine victims for their catastrophic vaccine injuries, although two out of three applicants have been denied compensation.
+By 2018, the U.S. Court of Claims had awarded nearly $4 billion dollars to vaccine victims for their catastrophic vaccine injuries, although two out of three applicants have been denied compensation.
 The law also included legal requirements for vaccine providers to:

 - give parents vaccine benefit and risk information before their children are vaccinated;